wandb/docs/docs/guides/app/features/panels/intro.md

 If desired, you can configure the workspace to display only those panels you add manually.
 Resetting a workspace removes all custom sections and panels.
 Resetting an automatic workspace adds back panels that were previously removed.

-To change the type for a workspace:
+To change a workspace's mode:

 1. At the top of the workspace, click the `...` menu, then click **Reset workspace**.
 2. To generate panels automatically, select **Automatic**, then click **Generate automated workspace**.